 - Enter the field perpendicular to the line of flight and retrieve the aircraft in a most expeditious manner.

 - Announce LOUDLY your position while on the field and when you are CLEAR of the field.

 - In the case of another plane needing to land while someone is retrieving their aircraft, the person retrieving theaircraft should maintain as much distance from the landing area as possible.

 - In case of a radio or mechanical problem, immediately announce the situation in a voice LOUD enough for everyone in thePilot Circles, Pit Area and Spectator Area to hear you, so that they may take evasive action if appropriate.

 - Before retrieving a downed aircraft outside of the park (residential, commercial, or agricultural) please try to get permissionfrom the land owners if possible.
-You are responsible for any damage occurred by your aircraft and while trespassing to
+You are responsible for any damage occurred by your aircraft and while trespassing toretrieve it.

 - NOTICE: If you put an aircraft down in the IMMEDIATE area of the house directly north of the field, the occupant may notallow you to retrieve your aircraft.
 If the occupant does not allow retrieval, and a club member persists (legally or otherwise) to get the aircraft back, that club member could greatly jeopardize our flying site.
 All flyers using our site acknowledge this situation and agree NOT to pursue retrieval as such retrieval could cause possible loss of the field and/or other legal action against the Club.